Vanpat95/Deep-Learning/README.md

 The model was optimized using TensorFlow to achieve a target predictive accuracy higher than 75%.

-Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.
+The results were exported to an HDF5 file.